 Step 2: Lifecycle of the substance

 The lifecycle perspective brings the flows and volumes perspectives into the discussion.
-This provides another perspective into the risk discussion (by i.a. refining the exposure dimension).
-The lifecycle overview may bring to light an important dimension for metals which is the possibly evolving speciation of the substances scrutinized.
+This provides another perspective into the risk discussion (by i.e. refining the exposure dimension).
+The lifecycle overview may bring to light an important dimension for metals which is the possibly evolving speciation of the substances scrutinised.